strategineer/personal-website/content/books/2022-11-28/index.md

 books/tags:
     - "fiction"
     - "fantasy"
 summary: "An incompetent wizard is tasked with protecting a visitor visiting from a faraway land.
-Shit hits the fan.
-This is the first Terry Pratchett novel set in his Discworld universe."
+A fantasy novel for people who don't like fantasy novels."
 ---

 I've read a lot of fantasy in my day (I kind of hate fantasy now) but nothing quite like this.
 Somehow I had never read anything by Terry Pratchett, I started by reading his first novel (of many) set in his Discworld universe.